Siberian tiger: Taxonomy

 The validity of several tiger subspecies was questioned in 1999.
-Most putative subspecies described in the 19th and 20th centuries were distinguished on the basis of fur length and colouration, striping patterns and body size – characteristics that vary widely within populations.
+Most putative subspecies described in the 19th and 20th centuries were distinguished on the basis of fur length and colouration, striping patterns, and body size – characteristics that vary widely within populations.
 Morphologically, tigers from different regions vary little, and gene flow between populations in those regions is considered to have been possible during the Pleistocene.
 Therefore, it was proposed to recognize only two tiger subspecies as valid, namely Panthera tigris tigris in mainland Asia, and P. t. sondaica in the Greater Sunda Islands and possibly in Sundaland.

-In 2015, morphological, ecological and molecular traits of all putative tiger subspecies were analysed in a combined approach.
-Results support distinction of the two evolutionary groups: continental and Sunda tigers.
-The authors proposed recognition of only two subspecies: namely P. t. tigris comprising the Bengal, Malayan, Indochinese, South China, Siberian and Caspian tiger populations; and P. t. sondaica comprising the Javan, Bali and Sumatran tiger populations.
+In 2015, morphological, ecological, and molecular traits of all putative tiger subspecies were analysed in a combined approach.
+Results support the distinction of the two evolutionary groups: continental and Sunda tigers.
+The authors proposed recognition of only two subspecies: namely, P. t. tigris comprising the Bengal, Malayan, Indochinese, South China, Siberian and Caspian tiger populations; and P. t. sondaica comprising the Javan, Bali and Sumatran tiger populations.

 In 2017, the Cat Specialist Group revised felid taxonomy and now recognizes all the tiger populations in mainland Asia as P. t. tigris.